KeishaMarie/FinalCapstone-VJS/README.md

 ## Known Bugs

-* Content load is a little choppy
+* Content load is a little choppy when fade in is enabled

 ###  Research & Planning Log